WackoWiki/wackowiki/wacko/lib/safehtml/readme.txt

   * any other active content
 It also tries to convert code to XHTML valid, but htmltidy is far better solution for this task.

-If you found any bugs in this parser, please inform me -- ICQ:551593 or mailto:thingol@mail.ru
+If you found any bugs in this parser, please file an issue -- https://wackowiki.org/bugs/

-Please, subscribe to http://pixel-apes.com/safehtml/feed/rss feed in order to receive notices when SAFEHTML will be updated.
+Please, subscribe to https://wackowiki.org/doc/Dev/Projects/SafeHTML in order to receive notices when SAFEHTML will be updated.

 -- Roman Ivanov.